aws-samples/aws-greengrass-ml-deployment-sample/README.md

 ### Deploying the trained ML Model

-The machine learning model can be included as part of the lambda function deployment package itself or deployed using a ["ML resources"](https://docs.aws.amazon.com/greengrass/latest/developerguide/ml-inference.html) in AWS Greengrass.
+The machine learning model can be included as part of the AWS Lambda function deployment package itself or deployed using a ["ML resources"](https://docs.aws.amazon.com/greengrass/latest/developerguide/ml-inference.html) in AWS Greengrass.

 Using ML resources is usually the preferred way, as: